 To contribute, send donations to SETC earmarked for the Tom Behm Award.

-Applicants must submit a completed Application Form and supplemental materials in a single PDF format to the Tom Behm Award Committee Chair by the deadline (Check back soon for 2019 deadline and details).
+Applications for the 2020 award are not yet open; Details below subject to change.
+Applicants must submit a completed Application Form and supplemental materials in a single PDF format to the Tom Behm Award Committee Chair by Jan.
+15, 2020.

 - Applicants should indicate a specific program, conference or event at the time of submission for which funds will be used.